Assistant Prof. Charlotte Vogt

 Schulich Faculty of Chemistry

-Schulich Faculty of Chemistry’s new recruit, Dr. Charlotte Vogt, is a woman with a mission.
+Schulich Faculty of Chemistry’s new recruit, Assistant Prof. Charlotte Vogt, is a woman with a mission.
 She believes that the problem of climate change can be solved with catalysis.
 Her expertise is spectroscopy of catalysis; she studies the interaction of light (from X-rays, to visible, to infrared) with matter, in her case different catalysts under reaction conditions.

 Charlotte explains, “A catalyst basically makes things happen chemically speaking that otherwise wouldn’t happen – like a chemical magic-wand so to say.
 Catalysts are often in the form of (pressed) powders.
 They are involved in about a third of the entire global gross domestic product… so they already catalyze basically everything that is man-made.
 One of the major problems that society currently faces is the impact of rising carbon dioxide levels in our atmosphere, and it’s very likely that some sort of catalysis will be the only way that we can make something useful out of this molecule that we now treat as waste.”